CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Exploring AWS Lambda deployment limits](https://hackernoon.com/exploring-the-aws-lambda-deployment-limits-9a8384b0bec3) - How to beat the AWS Lambda deployment limits.
 - [StackPointCloud partners with Bitnami for serverless computing](https://www.geekwire.com/2017/seattles-stackpointcloud-partners-bitnami-serverless-computing-top-kubernetes/) - Post about the partnership between Seattle’s StackPointCloud and Bitnami to do serverless computing on top of Kubernetes.
 - [Hot to run serverless functions at half the cost](https://serverless.com/blog/running-multi-cloud-functions-at-spot-instance-prices/) - Announcement post about the Spotinst Functions provider integration for the Serverless Framework.
-- [Unified logging for serverelss functions](https://fly.io/articles/unified-logging/) - How to unify the logging process for serverless functions.
+- [Unified logging for servereless functions](https://fly.io/articles/unified-logging/) - How to unify the logging process for serverless functions.
 - [Using Ansible for deploying serverless applications](https://opensource.com/article/17/8/ansible-serverless-applications) - How to use Ansible and the Serverless Framework to deploy serverless applications.
 - [OpenFaaS presentes to CNCF serverless workgroup](https://blog.alexellis.io/openfaas-cncf-workgroup/) - Post about the presentation OpenFaaS gave at the CNCF serverless workgroup meeting.
 - [Event sourcing: What it is and why it's awesome](https://dev.to/barryosull/event-sourcing-what-it-is-and-why-its-awesome) - Post about the fundamentals of event sourcing.